openebs-archive/openebs-docs/docs/features.md

 <br>

-### High availability
+### High Availability

 <img src="/docs/assets/svg/b-ha.svg" alt="High Availability" style="width:200px;">

 There is no blast radius effect.
 CAS architecture does not have the typical blast radius issue that is typically observed in the traditional storage systems.
 Metadata of the volume is not centralized and is kept local to the volume.
 Losing any node results in the loss of volume replicas present only on that node.
 As the volume data is synchronous replicated at least on to two other nodes, in the event of a node failure, the data continues to be available at the same performance levels.

 <hr>

 <br>

-### Free cross cloud visibility of stateful applications
+### Free Cross Cloud Visibility of Stateful Applications

 <img src="/docs/assets/svg/b-crosscloud.svg" alt="MayaOnline" style="width:200px;">